dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 7. Be sure you have clicked "Save" and Applied the Policy prior to proceeding.

-Go back to BURP and run the attack again.
+Go back to Burp and run the attack again.

 11. Browse to **Security > Event Logs > Application > Requests** on the BIG-IP GUI.
 Clear the **Illegal Request** option to view all request received by the security policy.
 You should now see the alerts since we have enabled this compliancy check and turned off learning.